jeremygam/spritzgeback/README.md

 ### Other Information

-For info on how to design your own keyboard, check out Hadi's youtube channel: https://www.youtube.com/playlist?list=PLbtY7JsOJDYkHNuTmBtGgaWv_qipKeL-u
+For info on how to design your own keyboard, check out Hadi's youtube channel (https://www.youtube.com/playlist?list=PLbtY7JsOJDYkHNuTmBtGgaWv_qipKeL-u) or Masterzen's tutorial (https://www.masterzen.fr/2020/05/03/designing-a-keyboard-part-1/)

 Note that since each of the spritzgeback variants are highly similar electrically, they can all use the same qmk files